mgovoru/mgovoru/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me:
 My name is Maria Govorukhina.
-I love seeing web-design come to life.
-I want to develop in this direction.
-I like the IT field, because technology gives people freedom and well-being.
-We can choose in life between the red and the blue pill.
-Now the metaphor seems relevant to me: red is knowledge, blue is ignorance.
-And I choose red.
+I enjoy bringing web design ideas to life.
+My aim is to grow in this field.
+I'm drawn to IT as it promotes freedom and prosperity.
+In life, we often face a choice, similar to selecting between a red or a blue pill.
+Right now, to me, red represents wisdom and blue stands for ignorance.
+I choose red.

 ## Education:
 Ural State University